Antiarchitect/docker-rails/README.md

 # Developing rails applications using docker

 ## docker-rails
-Docker Rails image for development purposes, based on Alpine Linux
+Docker Rails image for development purposes, based on Alpine Linux.
+Feel free to modify this file in your real project or use your own set of Dockerfiles.
+The purpose of this to provide one Dockerfile for Bootstrapping, Development and Production at the start of your project.

 # Building